 Question #6: Do You Have Other Debt on the Card or With the Issuer?

 If you already have a great balance transfer credit card in your wallet, you might want to transfer your existing balances to that card.
 When doing so, keep in mind that your payments will be split up according to interest rate.
-As required by the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009, when a card has balances with differing interest rates, the amount of the minimum payment goes toward the balance with the lowest rate.
+As required by the Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009, when a card has balances with different interest rates, the amount of the minimum payment goes toward the balance with the lowest rate.
 Any payment over the minimum balance is applied toward the balance with the highest rate.
 Also, keep in mind that you are usually unable to transfer balances between the same card issuer (Chase, Citi, Discover, American Express, etc.) and secure the publicly available 0% APR rate.

 For new accounts, know that most of the best balance transfer cards offer the same 0% introductory rate for both balance transfers and purchases.
 Although there is nothing wrong with using a new card for both balance transfers and purchases, you should be extremely careful and only use this option in a way that does not accrue new debt.
 Be sure that you can pay off the entire balance of both your purchases and balance transfers prior to the rate adjustment.
 If not, you’ll only fall further behind on your payments.

-Question #7: What is Your Credit Score?
+Question #7: What Is Your Credit Score?

 In order to get the best 0% balance transfer card offers, you first need to be eligible.
 The best offers usually are available only to those who have the best credit scores.
 Generally speaking, you’ll need good to excellent credit (scores above 700) to qualify.